Mayor Domenic J. Sarno

 Mayor Domenic J. Sarno, a native son of the City of Springfield, has earned a reputation for his commitment to economic development, financial stewardship and community-based programs to address quality-of-life issues, education and public safety.

-A former four-term City Councilor who served as City Council President and as a member of the Springfield Finance Control Board, Sarno was elected to his first term as Mayor on November 6, 2007 and won reelection in both 2009 and 2011.
+A former four-term City Councilor who served as City Council President and as a member of the Springfield Finance Control Board, Sarno was elected to his first term as Mayor on November 6, 2007 and won reelection in 2009, 2011 and 2015.

 Public safety, Mayor Sarno has stated, remains a key priority of his Administration.
 The Springfield Police Department has expanded the innovative C-3 policing model, from the highly successful North End pilot to areas in the South End, Mason Square and Forest Park neighborhoods.
 In a unique partnership between the Springfield Police Department the Mayor’s Office, the Office of Housing and Code Enforcement, a team of officers and personnel is assigned to address issues related to Quality of Life ordinances.
 The Squad has been well received by neighborhood residents and members of the business community.
 The Mayor has also assembled committees to focus on juvenile crime.
 The Mayor’s Violence Prevention Task Force, which assembles monthly, focuses on developing prevention strategies and solutions to reduce violence and promote public safety by incorporating proven and innovative practices of community partnerships.
 The Youth and Gang Violence Commission consist of representatives from the Hampden County Sheriff’s Department, Springfield Police Department, Hampden District Attorney’s Office, Mayoral Staff, Probation, School Department, U.S. Attorney's Office, MA Department of Youth Services.
 They meet bi-weekly to discuss neighborhood hot spots, service delivery and collaboration of public safety agencies to depress violence.